Sep 26, 2021, 2:00 am

-Sunrise and sunset will be about 1 hour later on Sep 27, 2020 than the day before.
-There will be more light in the evening.
+Sunrise and sunset were about 1 hour later on Sep 27, 2020 than the day before.
+There was more light in the evening.

 Daylight Saving Time (DST) in New Zealand starts on the last Sunday in September and ends on the 1st Sunday in April.

 Daylight Saving Time in Dependencies of New Zealand

 |Tokelau||Territory||No Daylight Saving Time|

 - New Zealand first observed Daylight Saving Time in 1927.

 - New Zealand has observed DST for 68 years between 1927 and 2021.

 - Previous time with no Daylight Saving Time was 1973.